TD22057/insteon-mqtt/docs/mqtt.md

 defined in the scenes.yaml file.
 This includes adding new links as well as deleting un-defined links.
 Details can be found in [Scene Management](scenes.md)

 The command payload is below.
-Setting the dry-run flag to true will cause the changes to be made to the device, the default false will only report what would
+Setting the dry_run flag to true will cause the changes to be made to the device, the default false will only report what would
 happen:

   ```
-  { "cmd" : "sync", ["dry-run" : true/false]}
+  { "cmd" : "sync", ["dry_run" : true/false]}
   ```

   This command can also be run from the command line: